How to file a criminal complaint so that it can be dealt with

 Who can file a criminal complaint?

 You can file a criminal complaint without being the victim or victim of a crime.
-All that matters is that you have knowledge that a crime has been committed.
-There are even some cases where you must do so (offences of murder, grievous bodily harm, abuse of a person in your care), otherwise you put yourself at risk of prosecution for not reporting the offence.
+All that is important for filing is that you have knowledge that a crime has been committed.
+There are even some cases where you must do so (offences of murder, grievous bodily harm, abuse of a person in your care), otherwise you put yourself at risk of prosecution for not reporting the crime.

 Another option is to make an anonymous criminal report.
 The police still have to deal with it, but it has a considerably complicated situation due to the absence of an important witness and the potential for ambiguities in the submission to be resolved.
 In the case of an anonymous submission, you have to take into account that you will not know the outcome of the investigation.